uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

   - source_id: null
   - auth_type: `cloudrmt`

 We also need to save the repository base URL in `suseCredentials` table.
-URL from table `susesccrepository` is pointing to SCC and we need to connect to the RMT cloud servers.
+URL from table `susesccrepository` is pointing to SCC and we need to connect to the RMT public cloud servers.
 For that we need to save URL prefix, including hostname.
 Example of RMT base URL:
 - URL on pay-as-you-go instance: `https://host/repo/SUSE/Products/SLE-Module-Basesystem/15-SP2/x86_64/product/`
 - Sub-string used to search repository on `susSccrespository` table: `/Products/SLE-Module-Basesystem/15-SP2/x86_64/product/`